Paying off your rent arrears - overview

 You should check you’re receiving all the benefits you’re entitled to - including the right amount of housing benefit.

 The DWP can sometimes deduct money from certain benefits and pay it directly to your landlord.
 But you need to be claiming one or more of the following benefits:

-Deductions from benefits are restricted to a fixed weekly amount of 5 per cent.
+Deductions from benefits other than Universal Credit are restricted to a fixed weekly amount of 5%.
+This means no more than £3.70 can be taken each week.
 Some landlords won’t accept this rate, so check with your landlord.

 If your landlord goes to court

 If you don’t pay what you owe, your landlord can ask a court to order you to pay the money back.
 You’ll be sent a form called a claim form.
 This will tell you how much rent you owe.